Nov05/Slidify-CN_Cities/README.md

 It took me tremendous time to solve two major issues:

 1. The representation wasn't able to display the Plotly map.
-Rather, a black map was displayed.
+Rather, a blank map was displayed.
 I referred to **[this post]( https://stackoverflow.com/questions/34860207/adjust-the-size-of-plotly-charts-in-slidify)** to solve this issue.
 The key is to contain the map as a widget on the htmal page.
 I added the following code to my RMarkdown file.
 ```
 htmlwidgets::saveWidget(as_widget(p), "p.html")
 cat('<iframe src="./p.html" width=100% height=100% allowtransparency="true"> </iframe>')